 Mr. Kapp is a member of the State Bar of California, the Los Angeles County Bar Association, the Consumer Attorneys of California (formally California Trial Lawyers Association) and the Consumer Attorneys Association of Los Angeles (formerly Los Angeles Trial Lawyers Association).

 Mr. Kapp is married and lives in Los Angeles with his wife, Bella, a UCLA graduate with a masters' degree in education from the American Jewish University and a longtime elementary school teacher.
 They have two children, Michael and Rachel.
 Michael -- a graduate of UC Berkeley, the University of Chicago (master's degree) and UC Davis (law degree). -- is an attorney, a consumer advocate, and a well-known political adviser.
 In 2016, Michael became the youngest ever elected (known) California member of the Democratic National Committee when he placed third in a field of 36 for the 20 slots allocated to California.
-Michael attended the 2016 Democratic National Convention, was 1 of 2 California members on the party's committee evaluating Hillary Clinton's 2016 loss, the only California member of the DNC's credentials committee, and will be an automatic "super delegate" in 2020.
+Michael attended the 2016 Democratic National Convention, was 1 of 2 California members on the party's committee evaluating Hillary Clinton's 2016 loss, one of only 2 California members of the DNC's credentials committee, and will be an automatic "super delegate" in 2020.
 Michael's day job is communications director for Hilda Solis, a Los Angeles County supervisor and former U.S. Secretary of Labor under President Obama.
 Michael is married to Melanie, a fellow of the Society of Actuaries and graduate (bachelor's and master's) from Stanford University.

 Legal Malpractice (Defense)